HaydenSookchand/js-test/test2/README.md

 # js-test

+To Run
+In this folder run
+  'npm install'
+  'npm run dev'

+  Navigate to http://localhost:3000/games/all/ and play around with the API

 # Test 2:

 We need to implement a new API call to return the meta-data for each game.
 Most of the meta-data can be fetched as JSON from an API to each individual game server.